comfortibok/hng_profile_card/ReadMe.md

 - Fully responsive design
 - Semantic and accessible HTML structure
 - Modern CSS layout using Flexbox and Grid
-- Accessible avatar with descriptive alt text
+- Accessible avatar with descriptive alt text, labels and ARIA associations
-- Dynamic timestaamp that updates in real time in milliseconds
+- Dynamic timestaamp that updates in real-time in milliseconds
 - Interactive and keyboard-focusable social links
-- Elements include data-testid attributes for automated testing
+- All elements and required fields include data-testid attributes for automated testing
+- Success message displayed upon valid form submission
+- Error message to indicate incomplete or invalid input
+- Real-time form validation

 ## How to run locally